Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Ground Truth/KeypointLabeler.md

 ## Setup
 The Keypoint Labeler captures keypoints each frame from each object in the scene that meets the following conditions:

 * The object or its children are at least partially visible in the frame
+  * The _Object Filter_ option on the Keypoint Labeler can be used to also include fully occluded or off-screen objects
 * The root object has a `Labeling` component
 * The object matches at least one entry in the Keypoint Template by either:
   * Containing an Animator with a [humanoid avatar](https://docs.unity3d.com/Manual/ConfiguringtheAvatar.html) whose rig matches a keypoint OR